tunjan/zola-website/content/_index.md

 title  = 'Alberto Trigo'
 +++

-I am currently a part-time Bachelor’s physics student.
-This fact reflects my interests in mathematics, science, computers and statistics.
+I am currently doing a Bachelor’s physics degree.
+This reflects my interests in mathematics, science, computers and statistics.

 I have professional training as data scientist, specifically in the sub-field of machine learning engineering.

+I spend most of my day reading, solving problems, and designing websites.
-Most of my days are spent reading, directly correlated with the long-term goal to have a broad and rigorous understanding of many disciplines.
+One of mylong-term goals is to have a broad and rigorous understanding of many disciplines and be able to find their intersections.

 Occasionally, I contribute to Wikipedia and open-source projects.

+My favourite programming languages are Julia and Rust, although I mainly use Python.

-If you want to discuss, you can send me an [email](mailto:contact@albertotrigo.eu), or tag me on [mastodon](https://scicomm.xyz/@tunjan).
+Feel free to contatct me by [email](mailto:contact@albertotrigo.eu), or [mastodon](https://scicomm.xyz/@tunjan).

-**Note**: this page is subject to constant change.
-Expect the content to change on a weekly basis.

 - [gallery](./gallery)
 - [feed](./atom.xml)